 Homme welcomes male residents between the ages of 10 and 21 (18 to 21 on a juvenile order).
 Homme staff carefully review each referral and conduct a face-to-face admissions screen.
 At Homme, we’re committed to quality care and work to assure that we match each individual to the appropriate program to achieve the most successful outcomes.
-We accept children from across the country.

 We ensure that our staff will treat your Homme referral with dignity, confidentiality and respect in our care.
 That’s our philosophy – to treat each youth as a unique individual.

 “Everyone at Homme – from the teachers and therapists to the unit leaders, from the administrators to the kitchen staff – understands trauma-informed care.
 In fact, our kitchen staff is a great example.
 They know that simply going through the lunch line here can be hard for children who may have been traumatized by bullies in the cafeteria at a former school.
 They understand that every interaction we have with these children is important.”

 The following documents are required prior to placement in Homme programs:

 - Current MA or medical and dental insurance card

 - Copy of physical and dental examinations done in the past 12 months

 - 30-day supply of ALL prescribed medication (if applicable)

 During a 30- to 45-day assessment placement, we offer stabilization of a young person’s behavior and determine individual needs, assess risks and identify appropriate interventions.
 The result is a thorough assessment and set of recommendations for treatment and a successful transition back to the community.
 Psychiatric Nurse Practitioner and psychological assessments are included.